THE FLOORTIME CENTER STORY

 We follow the very strict guidelines that Stanley Greenspan MD trained us with, and also outlined in his many books, radio shows, and conferences.
 All of our staff receive intensive onsite training in The Greenspan Floortime Approach.

 in the Journal of Developmental and Learning Disorders, 2002.
 He also worked with many of Dr. Greenspan’s colleagues, specifically in the areas of visual-spatial, motor, and social skills, as well as Interactive Metronome training.

 His work included teaching 6th, 7th, and 8th grade at a school specializing in learning differences.
 During this time he also worked with children with a range of developmental and learning challenges using Floortime.
 Since 1998 Jake worked with Dr. Greenspan, present workshops on the DIR/Floortime model, and help families as the co-director of The Floortime Center.
 In 2017 Jake authored The Floortime Manual™, and in 2009 he was the co-author, with Dr. Stanley Greenspan, of Overcoming ADHD: Helping Your Child Become Calm, Engaged, and Focused.
-He is currently sitting as Chairman of the Board for All The Difference Inc., a DIR/Floortime non-profit in Wilmington DE, and is a Founding Member of Creative Minds International Public Charter School.
+He is currently on the Board for All The Difference Inc., a Floortime non-profit in Wilmington DE, and is a Founding Member of Creative Minds International Public Charter School.